yacerak/Deep-Learning-Based-Network-Intrusion-Detection-System-on-CICIDS2017/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the GNU General Public License v3.0 .
 See `LICENSE` for details.